Egg3901/corpgame/DEPLOYMENT_GUIDE.md

-# Corporate Sim Deployment Guide
+# Corporate Warfare Deployment Guide

-This guide explains how to move the Corporate Sim stack from local development into a production-grade environment with AWS as the reference platform.
+This guide explains how to move the Corporate Warfare stack from local development into a production-grade environment with AWS as the reference platform.

 ---